I'M KARA JOY

 I love sugar, but I hate sugar-coating anything.
 I’m a social introvert.
 (I like people.
 I also like it when they go away.)
 I’m an empathetic engineer.
-A vegetarian who has no problem slaying some fish.
+A vegetarian who has no problem slaying certain types of fish.
 I have a deep affection for pizza.
 I also run for fun.
 And I know what it's like to be a full-time working mom and a stir-crazy stay-at-home mom.
 I've never fit easily into a box.
 But that's okay.
 Boxes are boring, and I won't try to put you into one either.

-THIS IS ABOUT WHAT WILL MATTER IN 40 YERAS.
+THIS IS ABOUT WHAT WILL MATTER IN 40 YEARS.

 I was named after my Great Grandma, Joy Carrie.
 I've been told she was a wonderful woman, but I know little about her.
 I remember her only through the distant eyes of an eight-year-old and a blue-background, posed portrait taken of her in her eighties.

 I understand little of who she was.
 I wish I knew more.
 I long to understand what happened in her life to bring her to a place of faith, joy, and loveliness in her old age.
 I wish I knew the whole story.
 What I hope to give my children, grandchildren, and beyond is the gift of story, the gift of knowing who I was and what I stood for.

-We live in a time when it's easier than ever to pass on a story, yet often we fail to recognize our own significance in the lives of those who come after us or we wait until it's too late.
-The time for telling your story is now.
+We live in a time when it's easier than ever to pass on a story, yet often we fail to recognize our own significance in the lives of those who come after us.
+It's time to tell a story and pass it on.